Coronavirus and support groups

 Listening – please remember to allow someone to finish speaking before you begin.

-Focus – please keep to the subject in hand, when a particular topic has been agreed to be discussed, or check with the group about changing the subject.
+Focus – please keep to the subject in hand when a particular topic has been agreed to be discussed.
+Check with the group about changing the subject.